appcircleio/appcircle-docusaurus/docs/account/my-account/account-management/index.md

 ## Personal Details

-Update your contact information and other personal details to keep your account up to date.
+Update your contact information and other personal details to keep your account up-to- date.

 ## Change Password